-238 Lorch Hall 611 Tappan Street (734) 764-2355 (phone) (734) 764-2769 (fax) www.lsa.umich.edu/econ
+238 Lorch Hall 611 Tappan Street (734) 764-2355 (phone) (734) 764-2769 (fax) www.lsa.umich.edu/econ e-mail: econundergradoffice@umich.edu

 As a social science, economics is concerned with people in their roles as economic decision makers.
 Economists study how business and personal decisions are made under conditions of uncertainty and incomplete information, and they provide insight into problems involving both short- and long-term planning, such as investment and savings decisions.